Test for 40 common indoor and outdoor allergens

 Tests for food sensitivity measure your immunoglobulin G (IgG) reactivity to certain foods.
 IgG reactivity is a type of immune response that typically causes delayed, non-life-threatening symptoms.
 Food sensitivity testing with IgG antibodies can help you identify foods to target in a temporary elimination diet.

 Food allergy testing kits measure your immunoglobulin E (IgE) reactivity to certain foods.
 The immune response associated with food allergens can be life-threatening because symptoms are typically associated with the digestive system.
 Symptoms can include swelling of the lips, tongue, mouth, or throat, trouble breathing, or even anaphylactic shock.
 This type of testing is typically performed under the care of a physician due to the serious nature of the immune responses that can occur.
-In severe cases, treatment may require a prescription.
+In severe allergic reaction cases, treatment may require a prescription.

 Testing for food intolerance can involve an elimination diet and/or breath tests.
 An intolerance occurs when your body doesn't have enough of the right enzymes needed to break down a particular food.